lostfictions/znv/README.md

 - If your schema's input is a Date, znv will call `new Date()` with the input value.
 This has a number of pitfalls, since the `Date()` constructor is excessively forgiving.
-The value is passed in as a string, which means trying to pass a Unix epoch will yield unexpected results.
+The value is passed in as a string, which means **trying to pass a Unix epoch will yield unexpected results**.
 (Epochs need to be passed in as `number`: `new Date()` with an epoch as a string will either give you `invalid date` or a completely nonsensical date.) _You should only pass in ISO 8601 date strings_, such as those returned by [`Date.prototype.toISOString()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString).
   Improved validation for Date schemas could be added in a future version.